Erickramirez/CarND-Vehicle-Detection/README.md

 I performed Sliding for search veehicles in an image.
 The code about the this feature extraction is  in `slide_window` function of the `lesson_functions.py` file.
 This is how I performed the Sliding Window:

 Electing the right Sliding Window will affect drastically the time of processing, because it will mean the times that we need to check if there is car or not (perform all the process).
-For all I elected an overlap of 0.75.
+The elected overlapping  is 0.75.
+They way that I performed it was checking the area of interest and trying to tracking the depth.

 ####3.
 Extract features
 It is the same that the Extract features explained before, however all this is in the `find_cars` funtion of the IPython notebook `"./Vehicle-detection-implementation.ipynb"`.).
-This because it applies some operations onces and not for each slided window.
+This because it applies some operations once and not for each sliced window.
 Note: in this case I changed the scale of the image, for the training set I used PNG files that are float (0..1) and the video reads JPEG files that are int values (0..255) `img = img.astype(np.float32)/255`

 ####4.
 Find car (Process performed on each Window)